hvad/ansible-prometheus/README.md

-# ansible-prometheus
-Ansible playbook for Prometheus
+# Ansible playbook to deploy Prometheus

+The stack can be deployed using the following command :
+    ansible-playbook -i hosts site.yml